pbyr/website_new/content/publication/JOP2023/index.md

 ---
-title: "<u>Foreignness as an Asset: European Carbon Regulation and the Relocation Threat among Multinational Firms</u>"
+title: "Foreignness as an Asset: European Carbon Regulation and the Relocation Threat among Multinational Firms"
 authors:
 - admin